arpithaghanate/BigAppleStays/README.md

 The dataset includes columns for latitude and longitude, which I utilized to create a plot that displays the availability of Airbnb across different locations in New York.
 To represent the varying levels of availability, I utilized a color range that goes from dark blue to light blue.
 This enables users to easily identify areas with higher availability of Airbnb, and make informed decisions accordingly.
 ![image](https://user-images.githubusercontent.com/29608089/228420856-cdec3b66-0d5f-44ab-920f-f36bd43bc125.png)

+## Conclusion
+In conclusion, the airbnb dataset obtained from Inside AirBnb's NYC page is a comprehensive dataset with numerous columns that enabled us to perform an in-depth analysis on each significant column.
+We started by identifying our objectives and formulating research questions that could be answered through data analysis.
+Furthermore, we conducted a brief analysis on the competition and performance of Airbnb by reviewing relevant literature.
+Before commencing with data exploration, we pre-processed the data to eliminate any inconsistencies and issues.
+Subsequently, we checked for null values and eliminated unwanted columns to clean the data.
+Finally, we utilized graphs in Python and R to visualize the data.
+Through this analysis, we discovered several compelling relationships between features and elaborated on each step of the process.
+This data analysis process is emulated at a higher level in Airbnb's Data team to facilitate better business decisions, improve platform control, drive marketing initiatives, implement new features, and more.